Nour-Al-Hazzouri/donation-platform/vibe_coding_prompt.md

 ### When Working with Backend APIs:
 1. Use React Query for all API calls to the Laravel backend
-2. **Mock-First Development**: Start with MockFast.io endpoints that match production API structure
-3. **Environment Switching**: Use `NEXT_PUBLIC_USE_MOCK_API` to toggle between mock and production APIs
+2. **API Documentation Reference**: Always refer to the provided API documentation for exact endpoint specifications, request formats, and response structures
-4. Implement comprehensive error boundaries with React 19's enhanced error handling
+3. Implement comprehensive error boundaries with React 19's enhanced error handling
-5. Handle loading states gracefully with React 19's improved Suspense
+4. Handle loading states gracefully with React 19's improved Suspense
-6. Use useOptimistic for optimistic updates and better UX
+5. Use useOptimistic for optimistic updates and better UX
-7. Use React 19 Actions for server-side form submissions when appropriate
+6. Use React 19 Actions for server-side form submissions when appropriate
-8. Follow the defined data interfaces for API responses
-9. **API Abstraction**: Create API service layers that work seamlessly with both mock and production endpoints
-10. **Mock Data Quality**: Ensure mock data represents realistic Lebanese donation scenarios
+7. Follow the documented authentication flow and token management
+8. **Mock Data**: Use component-level mock constants for development and testing
-11. Never assume backend implementation details - focus on API contracts
+9. Never assume backend implementation details - follow API documentation contracts
-12. Leverage React 19's concurrent features for non-blocking API calls
+10. Leverage React 19's concurrent features for non-blocking API calls

 ### When Writing Code:
 1. Prioritize type safety and clear interfaces